ztratar/zachtratar.com/collections/_posts/2020-11-10-voter-fraud-debunk.markdown

 But now it has become sinister.

 Nowadays we have the entire GOP political apparatus claiming there was widespread voter fraud, shaking the faith Americans have in democracy itself.
-After Trump's loss in the election and his subsequent claims of fraud, Republican's believe in the election has dropped to under 15%.
+After Trump's loss in the election and his subsequent claims of fraud, Republican's belief in US elections has dropped to under 15%.

 Why is that?
 They're all over Facebook.
 They're eating up the trash that John McLaughlin and his GOP cronies serve up on a daily basis.
 When I log in to Facebook, guess what I see?